 Block Holes, Repair Cracks

-Speaking of insecticides, they’re one of the only guaranteed ways to eliminate any mosquitoes that are already in your garage.
+Speaking of insecticides, they’re one of the only guaranteed ways to get rid of mosquitoes already in your garage.

 Female mosquitoes can live for up to three weeks after they bite you, so having one alive in your garage could mean many future bites down the road.

-Another disadvantage is that after the insecticides have killed insects in the garage, you can not open the door again, as doing so will invite more mosquitoes.
+Another disadvantage is that after the insecticides have killed insects in the garage, you can not open the door again, as doing so will attract mosquitoes nearby.

 Use Mosquito Traps

 Mosquito traps are an effective way of getting rid of mosquitoes.
-These devices work by emitting carbon dioxide, which has been shown to attract mosquitoes.
+These devices emit carbon dioxide, which has been shown to attract mosquitoes.

 Once the device attracts the mosquitoes, it kills them.
 Since female mosquitoes are the only ones to bite, these traps can significantly reduce mosquito populations.

-An advantage of a mosquito trap is that they allow you to be in the garage as they work, unlike insecticides.
+An advantage of mosquito traps is that they allow you to be in the garage as they work, unlike insecticides.

 If you do not mind the smell of garlic, then you can grow some in your garden.
 Cut up the cloves into small bits and spread them around your garage.

-This green tropical grass contains great amounts of citronellol, geraniol, and citral, compounds that have been shown to repel insects, including mosquitoes.
+This green tropical grass contains small amounts of citronellol, geraniol, and citral.
+These compounds that have been shown to repel insects, including mosquitoes.

 Humans may like the smell of mint, but mosquitoes do not share the same appreciation.
 Peppermint is also an excellent spider repellent for your garage.

 Basil is an excellent spice for meals and a deterrent for mosquitoes.
 You can grow basil indoors.

 Due to the garage’s location, and the practice of leaving its door open, this area is perhaps the one most plagued by mosquitoes.
-These insects not only constitute a nuisance, but they are also a health hazard, It is therefore vital that you get rid of them.
+These insects not only constitute a nuisance, but they are also a health hazard from mosquito-borne illnesses.

-The most effective way to eliminate mosquitoes is to remove stagnant water from your surroundings, as mosquitoes breed in standing water.
-Biological methods, Door screens, insecticides, mosquito traps, and certain plants can also prevent mosquitoes.
+The most effective way to deter mosquitoes is to remove stagnant water from your surroundings.
+Since mosquitoes breed in standing water, this will help reduce the mosquito population.